Formaldehyde in Your NYC Apartment: What You Need to Know

 What Is Formaldehyde?

-Formaldehyde is a colorless gas with a sharp chemical odor.
-It is classified as a known human carcinogen by the International Agency for Research on Cancer.
-At lower concentrations, it causes eye, nose, and throat irritation, headaches, and difficulty breathing.
-At higher concentrations or with prolonged exposure, the health effects are more serious.
+Formaldehyde is a colorless gas classified as a known human carcinogen by the International Agency for Research on Cancer and the U.S. National Toxicology Program.
+At lower concentrations it irritates the eyes, nose, and throat.
+At higher or prolonged exposure levels, the health risks go up significantly.

 What makes formaldehyde especially problematic indoors is that it off-gasses from common building materials and household products at room temperature.
-You do not need a chemical spill or unusual event to have elevated formaldehyde levels in your home — the materials themselves are the source.
+You don't need a chemical spill or some unusual event to have elevated formaldehyde levels in your home.
+The materials themselves are the source.

 Where Does It Come From?